oddy-boop/Edusync-git/supabase/rls_policies.md

 # Supabase RLS Policies for the `academic_results` Table

 Here are the **new and improved** RLS policies for the `academic_results` table.
-These policies use helper functions for better performance and security, which should resolve the error you were seeing.
+These policies use helper functions for better performance and security, and have been consolidated to resolve any "multiple permissive policies" errors.

 ## IMPORTANT: Prerequisite - Run This SQL First